dmbarbour/glas/docs/GlasCLI.md

 ### Log Options

 Currently I log everything to stderr with some colored text.
-This works alright for loading modules initially, but it isn't a great fit for transaction machine applications.
+This works alright for loading modules initially, but it isn't a great fit for transaction loop applications.
 Something closer to a tree of messages, with a scrubbable history, might be appropriate.
 Anyhow, this area could use a lot of work.